intel-analytics/ipex-llm/python/llm/example/transformers/transformers_int4/chatglm/README.md

 > Please select the appropriate size of the ChatGLM model based on the capabilities of your machine.

 #### 3.1 Client
-On client Windows machine, it is recommended to run directly with full utilization of all cores.
+On client Windows machine, it is recommended to run directly with full utilization of all cores:
 ```powershell
 python ./generate.py
 ```